 Restate the purpose of the experiment, what was accomplished (state unknown #, analyte quantified in the unknown, and accuracy grade %).
-YOU MUST REFLECT BRIEFLY ON ANY

-POTENTIAL errors that occurred in the experiment i.e. student accidently disposed of a sample, lost product, lack of care in quantitative transfer, mis-reading buret, etc. state that here too.
-Reflect on your accuracy grade and discuss where you believe you made mistakes that contributed to the grade for the experimental work.
-DISCUSS TWO AREAS where you potentially performed ERRORS in the experiment AND HOW YOU WOULD IMPROVE YOUR TECHNIQUE.
+Reflect briefly on POTENTIAL errors that occurred in the experiment i.e. student accidently disposed of a sample, lost product, lack of care in quantitative transfer, mis-reading buret, etc. state that here too.
+Reflect on your accuracy grade and discuss where you believe you made mistakes that contributed to the grade.
+Discuss TWO areas where you potentially erred in the experiment AND how you would improve your technique.

 Example: The purpose of this experiment was to quantify the percent sodium carbonate in an unknown sample.
 It was determined unknown #A-12 contained an average of 39.57 % Na2CO3.
 Standard deviation was 0.1256 and ppt was 3.17, indicating great precision of lab work.
-In terms of accuracy, the experimental value of 39.57 % Na2CO3 versus the theoretical composition of unknown #12 earned me 187.5 out of 200 points, a 93.8 % accuracy grade.
-The accuracy grade indicated a high degree of accuracy of the lab technique/experimental work.
+The experimental value of 39.57 % Na2CO3 versus the theoretical composition of unknown #12 earned me 187.5 out of 200 points, a 93.8 % accuracy grade.
+The grade indicated a high degree of accuracy of the lab technique/experimental work.
 I am confident in my laboratory skills but areas of improvement for myself include endpoint color, buret reading, and following directions.
-In standardization of the experiment, I was inconsistent in the light-pink endpoint color [lighter versus darker pinks] meaning 1) I didn't follow Instructor or TA's advice nor the lab manual directions and 2) I knew I made the mistake but didn't fix it.
+In standardization of the NaOH, I was inconsistent in the light-pink endpoint color [lighter versus darker pinks] meaning 1) I didn't follow Instructor advice nor the lab manual directions and 2) I knew I made the mistake but didn't fix it.
 This contributed to the inconsistency in NaOH molarity, which directly affected % KHP calculation for the unknown.
-Little did I know that my laziness to correct the problem would ultimately affect my grade.
-I will be much more mindful in the laboratory, careful in my laboratory technique, and make sure to follow directions in the lab manual and the advice of instructor and TA.
-Reflecting now on my lab technique, I know I did not read the buret carefully enough.
-I was not completely at eyelevel with the buret; I did not think it mattered too much that due to my height I was reading at a slight angle below when reading the endpoint volume of NaOH.
-This likely contributed to my accuracy score as well as if the buret reading was not accurate; this inaccurate value was used in the calculation of the NaOH molarity and in the % KHP calculation.
+Little did I know that not correcting the problem ultimately affect my grade.
+I will be more mindful in the lab, careful in my lab technique, and follow directions in the lab manual & the advice of instructor and TA.
+Reflecting now on technique, I know I did not read the buret carefully.
+I was not completely at eye-level; I did not think it mattered that due to my height I was reading at a slight angle below when reading the endpoint volume of NaOH.
+This mistake contributed to my accuracy score too if the buret reading was not accurate; this inaccurate value was used in the calculation of the NaOH molarity and in the % KHP calculation.
 If experimental data is not collected in a careful manner, with proficient laboratory technique, the calculations are meaningless.
 In the real world, care must be taken as analytical results directly affect the outcome of a product, for example.

-ALL portions of the Chem 214 syllabus as well as ALL course materials (paper or electronic) are NOT allowed for distribution elsewhere outside of class nor allowed for distribution outside of the University.
-Uploading, posting, copying, or sharing any electronic or non-electronic course materials pertaining to Chem 214 outside of class [i.e. uploading to share sites] is NOT allowed.
+ALL portions of the Chem 214 syllabus, course materials (paper/electronic) are NOT allowed for distribution outside of class nor outside of the University.
+Uploading, posting, copying, or sharing electronic/non-electronic Chem 214 materials outside of class [i.e. share sites] is NOT allowed.
 If it is discovered a student completes such action, the University will be notified immediately.
-It is a serious offense.

-This laboratory course is designed to emphasize many important principles/concepts from the lecture course but the topics in lecture & lab rarely are concurrent on a daily basis, due to the extra detail in which lecture requires to satisfactorily cover said topics.
-That being said, some material will be covered & discussed in lab before lecture.
-Students will be prepared appropriately for the tasks at hand.
-Lab and lecture are two different courses.
+This lab course is designed to emphasize important principles/concepts from the lecture but topics in lecture & lab rarely are concurrent on a daily basis, due to extra detail that lecture requires to satisfactorily cover topics.
+That being said, some material will be covered in lab before lecture.
+Students will be prepared with provided materials.